Morioucho/CalculusClashV2/README.md

 # Play
 > [!IMPORTANT]
-> The game is not tested on platforms other than Windows, such as MacOS or your web browser.
+> The game is not tested on platforms other than Windows, such as macOS or your web browser.
 There is no gurantee that the game will run as intended.
-If you wish to play the game, you can install the game from the releases page.

-You can also play the game using your controller, as the game is not a real-time action game.
+**If you wish to play the game, you can install the game from the [releases](https://github.com/Morioucho/CalculusClashV2/releases) page.** You can also play the game using your controller, as the game is not a real-time action game.
+The keys that you have to use will be similar to other games with this genre.

 # Architecture
 > [!TIP]
 > If you would like a better description of each Class, Enum, Interface, and Abstract Class, you may want to refer to the dedicated documentation [here](/docs/README.md).

 This game is made in C# using the Unity library to design the game.
-The game has seperate packages that each manage their own concern.
+The game has separate packages that each manage their own concern.
 The game also depends on other libraries for critical features.

-The game is made using `Scenes`, where each Scene is a part of the map.
+The game is made using `Scenes`, where each scene is a part of the map.
 For example, a certain structure may have multiple Scenes, with 1 scene for each room.

-The UI, such as the Menu UI, Pause UI, and Battle UI, are also all in their own respective scenes.
-Other resource such as textures, sounds, and music, are found in the `/textures/`, `/sounds/`, and `/music/` folders respectively.
+The UI, such as the menu UI, pause UI, and battle UI, are also all in their own respective scenes.
+Other resources such as textures, sounds, and music, are found in the `/textures/`, `/sounds/`, and `/music/` folders, respectively.

 # Build
 > [!CAUTION]